ishak2230/Credit-Card-Fraud-Detection-System/README.md

 # Credit Card Fraud Detection using SVM

-This project detects fraudulent credit card transactions using Support Vector Machines (SVM) in R. The dataset is highly imbalanced, with only 0.17% fraud cases.
-The model focuses on identifying subtle fraud patterns, such as one-dollar scams, while minimizing false positives.
+This project detects fraudulent credit card transactions using Support Vector Machines (SVM) in R. The model focuses on identifying subtle fraud patterns, such as one-dollar scams, while minimizing false positives.

 ## Overview